nialljmiller/NN_FAP/README.md

 ## Introduction

 NN_FAP is a Python package designed to provide a simple and efficient way to verify the periodicity present in time-series astronomical data using a machine learning-based technique.
-This package utilizes a Neural Network (NN) to calculate the False Alarm Probability (FAP) directly from the phase-folded light curve.
+This package utilizes a Recurrant Neural Network (RNN) to calculate the False Alarm Probability (FAP) directly from the phase-folded light curve.
+This method can be seen as a RNN approach to PDM & Conditional Entropy.
+We are searching for any "signal" in the phase folded light curve (or any x,y data...)

 ## Features